milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 As you explore and engage with more Spotlight Snaps, we will tailor your Spotlight experience and show you Spotlight Snaps we think you will like.
 For example, if you can’t stop watching dance challenges, we will show you more dance-related Spotlight Snaps.

 When you submit Snaps to Spotlight we ask you to comply with our Community Guidelines, Spotlight Terms and Spotlight Guidelines.
+Your Spotlight submissions are stored on our servers until you delete them and may be visible on Snapchat for long periods of time — sometimes for months or more.
+If you’d like to remove a Snap you’ve submitted to Spotlight, you can do so by going to your profile.

 About Spotlight